paudang/nodejs-quickstart-structure/README.md

 ---

 ## 🏗️ Generated Project Structure

-A typical generated project (TypeScript + Clean Architecture) looks like this:
+Depending on your choices, the structure adapts.
+Here is a **TypeScript + Clean Architecture** preview:

 ```text
 .